 So, to return to Confucius, if our home embodies our nation’s integrity, then to have a social hub/community/kitchen at its core is good; to create areas for quiet contemplation/learning/bathing is essential; but to have a place where we can simply ‘be’ is paramount.
 It reminds me of the idea that we each have three lives: our public life, our private life and our secret life.
 True enough, don’t you think?

-First published in the March 2014 edition of ELE Decoration
+First published as my Editor’s Letter in the March 2014 edition of ELLE Decoration

 Michelle Ogundehin is internationally renowned as an authority on interiors, trends and style.
 She is an influencer with expertise and the multi award-winning former Editor-in-Chief of ELLE Decoration UK.